JeromeDane/front-end-code-challenge/README.md

 npm start
 ```

-Once the server is running, you can access the start page (public/index.html) at [http://localhost:9696](http://localhost:9696).
+Once the server is running, you can access the interface (public/index.html) at [http://localhost:9696](http://localhost:9696).

 ## Optimization

-One of the down-sides of single-page JavaScript applications is that they often require
+One of the drawbacks of single-page JavaScript applications is that they can require
 a lot of front-loading of files and assets before the user can interact with the interface.
-This could be mitigated by performing more asynchronous loads as the user makes requests,
+This could be mitigated by performing more asynchronous loads as the user performs actions,
 or by combining files in order to reduce the number of initial HTTP requests.

-This project is designed to have the user interface code run through the
+This project is designed to be built using the
 [require.js optimizer](http://requirejs.org/docs/optimization.html).
-There are 111 raw source code
+There are 111 source code
-and asset files in the user interface portion of the project, totaling 2 MB.
+and asset files in the user ``public`` folder of the project, totaling 2 MB.
 Loading the user
 interface in a browser requires **59 HTTP requests**.
 After performing the optimization build,
-the UI folder contains 71 files totaling only 777 KB.
-There are only **16 HTTP requests** performed.
+the ``public`` folder contains 71 files totaling only 777 KB, and there are only **16 HTTP requests** performed.

 To run the optimization, navigate to the ``public`` folder of this project on your machine in a
 console window, and run: